kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 #### Answer: D. Autonomic temperature control is regulated by the parasympathetic system - *FALSE*
 B. Hypothermia is defined as core temperature <35ºC - TRUE

+#### Temperature Control - LEARN
 1. Temperature control is regulated by hypothalamus + sympathetic nervous system (SNS)
-	- Core temperature is generally about 0.5°C higher than axillary temperature
+	- Core temperature is generally 0.5°C *higher* than axillary temperature
 		- Normal range is between 36 °C and 37.5 °C
 	- Temperature <35°C is regarded as **hypothermia**
 		- Can often be fatal at levels under 30°C